mmiller2321/PersonalPortfolio-Public/README.md

 - Had 5 classes this Spring semester and normally has 4 which made it tough to focus on this project along with my other projects in my other classes.
 - Time management acrossed all classes and balancing the course work to succeed in each.
 - One Challenge I had was fixing the routing issues throughout the project with the use of a `sitemap.xml` file to add the routes alongside adding them to the appropriate controllers.
+- Throughout Senior Project 1 & 2 I used Jira Software to keep track of issues along with keeping track of my status for each task I assigned to each Milestone.
+- I made sure to frequently push my code with git to Github to create code redundancy in case my local project became corrupted or I needed to backtrack a commit that broke my Cloud deployment.
+- For cloud redundancey I could have deployed my project to Azure as my secondary cloud platform in case issues arise with the Heroku cloud.

 ## Issues

 - Ran into a Registration/Login database connection issue that took awhile to solve tell I decided to switch from a MySQL database to a MondoDB database.
 - Had some problems with integrating the Bootstrap studio design (HTML, CSS, JS) into the Java project through the use of Thymeleaf layouts and modifying them to support the bootstrap design.
+- On April 15, 2022 Heroku had a security breach of Github private repo that allowed hackers to copy private repositories.
+This security breach made it difficult to deploy the latest version of the project to Heroku.

+### Contact
+Created by [Micah Miller](https://github.com/mmiller2321) - feel free to contact me via the email at `mimiller13414@gmail.com` for additional information!